 Then, as soon as possible, I escaped to my hotel room, made a healthy, nutrient-packed shake using the Magic Bullet that I’d brought with me and then—at the insanely early hour of 6 pm—I crawled into bed and konked out for a whopping 11 hours.

-order now It Was My Fault That I Was Duped by Sneaky Hidden Sugars!
+It Was My Fault That I Was Duped by Sneaky Hidden Sugars!

 Ultimately, it took me all weekend to recover from the Hidden Sugars Poisoning